 |3.
 Mrs. Seema Narang ||- Company Secretary |

-All directors key managerial personnel and senior management have confirmed to complywith the company's Code of conduct.
+All Directors key managerial personnel and senior management have confirmed compliancewith the Company's Code of Conduct.

 |Name of Director || ||Category |